R.R.O. 1990, Reg. 1026: GENERAL, Surveyors Act

 12. Charging a fee for professional surveying services not performed or knowingly submitting a false or misleading estimate, account or charge for professional surveying services rendered to a client.

-18. Undertaking work that the member is not competent to perform by virtue of his or her training and experience or that is beyond the member’s resources to complete in the time agreed upon with the client.
+17. Undertaking work that the member is not competent to perform by virtue of their training and experience or that is beyond the member’s resources to complete in the time agreed upon with the client.

-36. (1) Every professional member who holds a certificate of authorization or practises under the authority of a partnership, or corporation that holds a certificate of authorization shall have insurance coverage for liability for errors, omissions and negligent acts arising out of the performance or non-performance of all services within the practice of professional surveying offered or provided to the public by the member.
+36. (1) Every member who holds a certificate of authorization or practises under the authority of a partnership, or corporation that holds a certificate of authorization shall have insurance coverage for liability for errors, omissions and negligent acts arising out of the performance or non-performance of all services within the practice of professional surveying offered or provided to the public by the member.
 O. Reg.
 218/10, s.
 18; O. Reg.
 327/12, s.
-14.
+14; O. Reg.
+309/25, s.
+33.

 (2) The insurance coverage shall be under a professional liability policy and shall be placed with an insurer licensed under the Insurance Act to undertake insurance in the Province of Ontario.
 R.R.O.
 1990, Reg.
 1026, s.
 36 (2).